 Names are a combination of words by which a person, place, thing, or any object of thought is labeled.
 The name 'Ottawa or Outaouais' is a reference to the powerful Odawa nation who are Anishinaabeg aka Algonquian.
 The Odawa are related to the Ojibwa and Pottawatomi nations, their traditional territory is located around Lake Superior and Lake Michigan, or Illinois.

 The Odawa nation were most famous to the French for their ability to exchange commodities on the Grand River between trading posts and Iroquoian bands.
 Thus, the Odawa were great trading allies for the French and as a result, the French named the Grand River "Grande Riviere des Outaouais".

-Just as the pine, birch, maple and oak trees grow side by side; just as the Musky, Pike, Sturgeon and Catfish swim side by side; the Algonquin and Iroquois also lived side by side.
-Evidence of the joining lands can be found on this early French Crown map, labelled 'Sauvage Nations and Places', see below (PDF).
+Just as the Pine Tree, Birch, Maple, and Oak grow side by side and just as the Musky, Pike, Sturgeon and Catfish swim side by side, the Algonquin and Iroquois also lived side by side.
+Evidence of the adjacent hunting grounds can be found on this early French map, labelled 'Sauvage Nations and Places', see below (PDF).

-This is the origin of the name Ottawa and this is how our river and beautiful city received its name.
+This is the origin of the name Ottawa and how our beautiful river received its names.